chazzka/clanekcathedral/clanek.md

 Due to the distances' calculation, it is even undesirable.
 For the following experiment, we use the Local Outlier Factor with the following settings:
 - novelty: True
+Note, that if the novelty parameter is set to True, we cannot use the *fit_predict* method, which is of online outlier detection, anymore.
+Instead, we have to first use the *fit* method to fit the matrix on the regular dataset and the use the *predict* to evaluate new datapoints.
 Figure x shows the results of the above defined dataset with novelty data added.

 > Figure example 5

-Note, that if the novelty parameter is set to True, we cannot use the *fit_predict* method, which is of online outlier detection, anymore.
-Instead, we have to first use the *fit* method to fit the matrix on the regular dataset and the use the *predict* to evaluate new datapoints.

-As we can see, the algorithm was successful in isolation all of the novelty datapoints.
+As we can see, the algorithm was successful in isolating all of the novelty datapoints.